-- con under "Login" under 'IDeAS' section. - iii.
-On the new page, enter User ID and Password.
+- i.
+Visit URL: https://eservices.nsdl.com - ii.
+Click on the "Beneficial Owner" icon under "Login" under 'IDeAS' section. - iii.
+On the new page, enter User ID Password.
 Post successful authentication, click on "Access to e-voting." - iv.
 Click on company name or ESP and you will be re-directed to the ESP's website for casting the vote during the remote e-voting period.